Often in the first chapter or story arc of a series, Anyone Can Die

 - Straight and Subverted in Dragon Age II.
 You WILL lose a sibling at the end of the starting level.
 And possibly another at the first timeskip.
 Your mother dies around halfway through the game.
 Also, you have the option of killing a permanent party member at the start of the final mission.

 - Subverted in a different Bioware series: anyone can get killed in Mass Effect.
-In the first game, you will lose one of your first two party members before the end; in the second, bad choices can get everyone killed (including you); in the third, your actions in the first two and your choices here may kill effectively everyone from the first two (and some of those with you if you really err).
+In the first game, you will lose one of your first two party members (not counting the Sacrificial Lamb) before the end; in the second, bad choices can get everyone killed (including you); in the third, your actions in the first two and your choices here may kill effectively everyone from the first two (and some of those with you if you really err).
 Nobody is safe forever.